 My inspiration for the "Earthscapes" series came from flying in and out of the Sacramento California International Airport.
 I have always been in awe of the rich patchwork of colors and textures that exist in the land beyond the urban centers.
 The Sacramento area has a unique landscape - the rice fields, pastures, orchards, vineyards, cultivated farmlands, delta, lakes and rivers form a collage of velvety greens, rich earth tones and bright blues.
-I vowed to paint these aerial landscapes in watercolors before the views changed or disappeared.
+I was inspired to paint these aerial landscapes in watercolors before the views changed or disappeared.

 Below are four of the planes I have flown in to take photos to paint my aerial landscape watercolors.